trueinteractions/tint2/README.md

 <h2>Documentation</h2>
 Currently documentation is fairly sparse, look at the individual modules for information on each component, in addition the test folder has examples (unit tests) for various components.

-There's also https://github.com/trueinteractions/tint2/blob/master/test/manual/browser.js which shows how to build a basic browser in Tint.

 <h2>Node Compatibility</h2>
-Tint is compatible with node all the way to the command line level.
-There are new objects (and thus reserved require modules) set however outside of that Tint is built entirely on top of node.
-Compiled modules (cpp/cc/c) are supported for node's 0.10.x interface.
+Tint is binary compatible with node 0.10.x (it can include native compiled C/C++ modules), in addition its command line compatible with node 0.10.x.
+Note if you use the command line interface it currently has lag/pauses due to running in a OSX event loop.